General controls

 • When choosing a model type or model implementation, take into account that there is an advantage of having technology with which attackers are less familiar

-• Minimize model output regarding technical details
+• Minimize technical details in model output

 Useful standards include: